-(Some information adapted from Tacoma Pierce County Health Department
+(Some information adapted from Tacoma Pierce County Health Department)

-Fall is here with the arrival of cooler weather and leaves turning all shades of red, orange
+Fall is here with the arrival of cooler weather and leaves turning all shades of red, orange and yellow.
+Fall also marks the arrival of respiratory virus season.

 According to data released by the Centers for Disease Control and Prevention (CDC), hospitals across the nation are at or near capacity, and at least 4,300 influenza patients were admitted to hospitals the last week of October (the highest in a decade for that time and nearly double compared to the week before).